xrdocs/multicast/_tutorials/tree-sid-coe.md

 We can see from the path topology that the Root is Node-5, Transit nodes are Node-8, Node-7, Node-3 and the Leaf node is Node-4.

+Note: SR Policy events history is currently not available for Dynamic Tree-SID polices.

 ### Configurations

 On the PCE, we require a label-range for allocation for Dynamic Tree-SID policies.
 The PCE will also allocate a dynamic Tree-ID value which is not present for static Tree SID policies.